hogmoff/siyuan-plugin-templater/README.md

 If you want add or edit the Language file, add a pull request in English to the project.

+## Issues
+If you find an issue, add an issue only in English in the project under [Github issue](https://github.com/hogmoff/siyuan-plugin-templater/issues)

 ## Limitations
 - No differentation between notebooks.
 - Tested only in Desktop and Web Version.